Marriage Story: From Cold War to Resurrection

 - attempting to deal with the shortage of college money for our daughter, or

-- the invasion of the in-laws (less I forget to mention the tri-level stacked extreme chaos they brought because of decisions my husband made regarding his mother’s care or their own personal nightmare(s), or
+- the invasion of the in-laws.
+They brought extreme chaos because of decisions my husband made regarding his mother’s care or their own personal nightmares, or

 - issues with my job where my responsibilities affect the state of Georgia budget, or